 Powerlifting is the ultimate test of upper body strength — a tense and dramatic competition as athletes battle to lift more weight than their rivals.

 Powerlifting is all about the bench press.
-Athletes lie on their back on a bench to lower the bar to their chest, hold it motionless then press it upwards to arms' length with locked elbows.
+Athletes lie on their back on a bench to lower the bar to their chest, hold it motionless then press it upwards to arm's length with locked elbows.
 Using just their upper body, the athletes often can lift more than three times their own bodyweight!

-The sport made its Paralympic debut at Tokyo 1964 as weightlifting and open only to men with spinal cord injuries.
+The sport made its Paralympic debut at Tokyo 1964 as weightlifting and was open only to men with spinal cord injuries.
 Over time, other impairment types became involved and incorporated rules similar to powerlifting for able-bodied athletes.

-Ahead of the 1992 Paralympic Games, it was decided that powerlifting would only go on to be included on the sport programme, with weightlifting no longer being featured.
+Ahead of the 1992 Paralympic Games, it was decided that only powerlifting would go on to be included on the sport programme, with weightlifting no longer being featured.
 This saw a large increase in the number of active countries; from 25 countries participating in Barcelona to 58 at the Atlanta 1996 Games.

 At Tokyo 2020, men and women will each compete in 10 different classes — from up to 49kg to over 107kg for men, and from up to 41kg and over 86kg for women.
 Each athlete has three attempts to record their heaviest lift successfully against the others in their bodyweight category, divided by three distinct rounds.
 There is just a single class division with all athletes compete in their appropriate bodyweight category.
 For athletes with lower limb amputation, a predetermined weight based on the degree of amputation is added to their actual physical weight to determine the class in which they compete.
 In the event of a tie, the athlete with the lower bodyweight wins.